Why Doctors and Lawyers Make Terrible Traders

 But trading operates by completely different rules.
 Even highly successful traders may be wrong 40-50% of the time.
 What separates winners from losers isn’t the frequency of being right, it’s the size of wins versus losses.
 You can be right three times and wrong seven times and still make money if your three wins are big enough.

-For professionals trained to be right, this feels wrong at a visceral level.
-Cutting a loss and admitting you were mistaken—not once in a while, but regularly—runs counter to everything their training taught them.
+For professionals trained to always be right, cutting a loss and admitting you were mistaken—not once in a while, but regularly—runs counter to everything their training taught them.

 “I’m Smart Enough to Figure This Out”

-When you’ve spent your career being the smartest person in the room (when patients trust you with their lives, when clients pay you $800 an hour for your judgment, when colleagues defer to your expertise) you develop a certain self-exceptionalism.
+When you’ve spent your career being the smartest person in the room (when patients trust you with their lives, when clients pay you $800 an hour for your judgment) you develop a certain self-exceptionalism.

 When you approach trading, it’s natural to assume those same qualities will carry over.